xiangyuT/raylight/README.md

   Easily connect to local/remote/cloud worker like RunPod.

 - **Raylight**
-  Provides both tensor split in sequence parallelism (USP) and model weight sharding (FSDP).
+  Provides both tensor split in sequence parallelism (USP), CFG parallelism and model weight sharding (FSDP).
   Your GPUs will 100% being used at the same time.
 In technical sense it _combine your VRAM_.
   This enables efficient multi-GPU utilization and scales beyond single high-memory GPUs (e.g., RTX 4090/5090).